Natalie-2004/COMP3121/README.md

 We have met this kind of algo before: the merge sort!
 The idea is to split the array into two, sort the two parts recursively and then merge the two sorted array.

+Steps:
+1. Divide: Break the given problem into smaller non-overlapping problems.
+2. Conquer: Solve Smaller Problems
+3. Combine: Use the Solutions of Smaller Problems to find the overall result.

 #### Problem 1: We are given 27 coins of the same denomination; we know that one of them is counterfeit and that it is lighter than the others.
 Find the counterfeit coin by weighting coins on a pan balance only three times.

 Solution: